redbaty/Proxier/README.md

 Say that you are using NSwag to generate swagger based classes, but they change a lot and you are worried that you forget to add some attributes to it and decide to use this library:

-First you install the NuGet package
+First you'll install the NuGet package
 > Install-Package Proxier

 Then you'll create a extension class like so: